 • 1 night in a Calgary Airport Hotel

-• Easy to follow Roadbook with pre-planned stops and things to do whilst in transit
+• Easy to follow Roadbook with pre-planned stops and things to do along the way

 • Pre-Booked Campsites & priority confirmation weeks before departing UK